 |Languages||Common, plus two of your choice|

-Firstly, the changeling must have seen the visage they’re going to take on, and it needs to have the same basic shape (for example, the same arrangement of limbs – no spider-monsters here).
-Secondly, the changeling cannot change their size, equipment, or game stats via transformation.
-And lastly, the changeling must remain in this form until they use an action to revert to their true form or they die.
+Firstly, the Changeling must have seen the visage they’re going to take on, and it needs to have the same basic shape (for example, the same arrangement of limbs – no spider-monsters here).
+Secondly, the Changeling cannot change their size, equipment, or game DnD stats via transformation.
+And lastly, the Changeling must remain in this form until they use an action to revert to their true form or they die.

 |Ability score increase||+2 to any score and +1 to any other score, or +1 to three scores of your choice|